johnMcFadyen/vdc/best-practices-vdc.md

  - Implementing shared or centralized security and access requirements across workloads
  - Mixing DevOps and Centralized IT appropriately for a large enterprise

-As it will be discussed more in the detail in the article, the key that allows to unlock the vDC is the centralized topology (hub and spokes) with a mix of Azure features: Azure VNet, NSG, UDR, VNet peering, Azure Identity (with Role Base Access Control and policy).
+As it will be discussed more in this and subsequent articles; the key that unlocks the vDC is a centralized topology (hub and spokes) with a mix of Azure features: Azure VNet, NSG, UDR, VNet peering, and Azure Identity (with Role Base Access Control and policy).

 ##Who Needs a Virtual Data Center?
 Any Azure customer that needs to move in excess of two to three workloads into Azure can benefit from thinking about common resources to be utilized.
 Given sufficient size, even single applications can benefit from using the patterns and components used to build a vDC.

-If your organization has a centralized IT, Security, and/or Compliance team/department, a vDC can help enforce policy points, segregation of duty, and ensure uniformity of the underlying common components while giving the application teams as much freedom and control as is appropriate for your requirements.
+If your organization has a centralized IT, Network, Security, and/or Compliance team/department, a vDC can help enforce policy points, segregation of duty, and ensure uniformity of the underlying common components while giving the application teams as much freedom and control as is appropriate for your requirements.
-Centralized IT is really an advantage for your deployment in Azure where you have multiple workloads; instead to threat with multiple workloads, treat the mess with holistic.

-Organizations that are looking to DevOps can utilize the vDC concepts to provide authorized pockets of Azure resources and ensure they have total control within group, but that the network and security boundaries stay compliant as defined by a centralized policy.
+Organizations that are looking to DevOps can utilize the vDC concepts to provide authorized pockets of Azure resources and ensure they have total control within that group (either subscription or resource group in a common subscription), but the network and security boundaries stay compliant as defined by a centralized policy in a hub VNet and Resource Group.

 ##Considerations on Implementing a Virtual Data Center
-Let's discuss now some  aspects related to the governance of the vDC.
-There some pivotal aspects need to considered to create a vDC:
+There some pivotal aspects to considered when designing a vDC:

  - Identity
  - Security